 When it comes to social media channels, it doesn’t matter what social media platforms you do or don’t like, it is only about which platforms your target market(s) like.
 The biggest and most popular US platforms include; Instagram, YouTube, Twitter, Facebook, LinkedIn, and WordPress.

 A content marketing schedule can take whatever form is best for you, whether that’s a spreadsheet, a calendar app, or notebook, as long as it is effective at keeping you consistent.

-The schedule details the timing of the production of new content, and the scheduling of completed content.
-This way there are always clear deadlines for when new content needs to be completed and posted.
+The schedule details the timing of the production of new content, and the posting of completed content.
+This way there are always clear deadlines for the whole process.

-There are a number of tools available (many of them are free, or at least with solid free tiers), which can be helpful to operationalize this work and help to keep it consistent.
+There are a number of tools available (many of them are free, or at least with solid free tiers), which can be helpful to operationalize this work and keep it consistent.